lugenx/ecohabit/docs/how-to-contribute.md

 ### 5. Making changes to the project and commiting those changes

-Now that we have set everything, you can now run your favorite editor/IDE and start making changes or adding files on the project.
+Now that we have set everything, you can now run your favorite editor/IDE and start making changes or adding files to the project.

-After you are done saving your changes, you may run this command:
+After you're done saving your changes, you try running this command:

 ```
 git status